Azure-Samples/active-directory-node-webapp-openidconnect/README.md

 ### Step 1: Register an Azure AD Tenant

-To use this sample you will need a Windows Azure Active Directory Tenant.
+To use this sample you will need a Azure Active Directory Tenant.
 If you're not sure what a tenant is or how you would get one, read [What is an Azure AD tenant](http://technet.microsoft.com/library/jj573650.aspx)? or [Sign up for Azure as an organization](http://azure.microsoft.com/documentation/articles/sign-up-organization/).
-These docs should get you started on your way to using Windows Azure AD.
+These docs should get you started on your way to using Azure AD.

 ### Step 2: Download node.js for your platform
 To successfully use this sample, you need a working installation of Node.js.